-“You need glasses”, he said kissing his teeth.
+"You need glasses," he said kissing his teeth.

 Now he was just asking for it.
 "The only reason why your brother thinks he's taller it's 'cos of his mohawk which gives him an unfair advantage."

 That re-started another heated argument between me and the ButtBag which had first begun at his house when Bobby and Robinho first met.
-The two hit it off quite quickly, starting with an introductory staring match.
+The two had hit it off quite quickly, starting with an introductory staring match.
 Angelo had to break it off or someone was going to end up with a stiff face by the end of the night.

 Angelo had become uncomfortable and quiet when his mum and I eventually exchanged pleasantries and she introduced herself as Sara.
 That only happened because I got caught by her for sitting on the stairs staring at her and she had made sure to point out that fact loudly to her son.